Last Updated on 01/08/2023

 The name “Getreidegasse” has undergone interesting transformations during its existence.
 It was originally Trabegasse, Trabgasse or Travgasse, from traben (trot, hurry).
 Later it became Tragasse, Traidgasse, Getreidgasse and finally Getreidegasse.
 Thus, initially the street had nothing to do with grain (Getreide).

 It is typical for houses on this street that the windows become smaller from the first floor to the last.
-Mozart was born in this house.
+Mozart was born in such house.
 Even though the houses on Getreidegasse seem very narrow, they are not small, as they continue inland.

 Previously, the space behind the row of houses was used mainly for gardens.
 Later, the gardens were turned into workshops, storerooms, stables and rooms for servants.
 These buildings were connected by passages to the main building and typical courtyards arose.
 Later, the courtyards began to work as additional commercial space.